International Trade and Business Law Review

 Refereeing

-All submissions to the ITBLR are subject to a double-blind peer review by appropriate specialists in the field.
+All submissions to ITBLR are subject to a double-blind peer review by appropriate specialists in the field.

 Copyright

-Copyright in articles published in the ITBLR remains with the author.
+Copyright in articles published in ITBLR remains with the author.
 The author will be asked to sign a Copyright Licence Agreement before an article can be published.

 Style Guide